 5 Common Misconceptions About Adoption

-Loving adoptive couple with their newly-adopted infantPeople have a lot of ideas and thoughts about what adoption looks like today.
+Loving adoptive couple with their newly-adopted infantPeople have a lot of misconceptions about adoption and what adoption looks like today.
 They might have seen things on television or in movies or heard stories about what the adoption process entails.

 Unfortunately, there are some common misconceptions about adoption.
 We want to unpack what some of these are and discuss the truth about the family-building option that is today’s modern adoption.